Equivalent models of derived stacks: Applications

+\end{definition} \begin{lemma} Constructions of definitions \ref{def:KD} and \ref{def:KD_der} yield canonically isomorphic object. \end{lemma} \begin{proof} Let \(\A\) be a dual to an object \(\Rc\) of \(d\Cart_{\CI}.\) Then the category \(\Ab(\dg\CI\Alg/\A)\) forms a subcategory of the category of the category \(\Ab(\dg\Com\Alg/\A).\) Moreover, each module \(M\) over \(\A\) is naturally a module over \(\A_0.\) By a result of Dubuc--Kock \cite[Proposition 2.2]{dubuc19841} \(\CI\)-derivations of \(\A_0\) valued in \(M\) could be identified with morphisms from \(\Omega^1_K(\A_0^{\op}).\) It remains to note that this natural bijection extends to derivations of \(\A\) because any \(\CI\)-derivation of \(\A\) valued in \(M\) is by definition a graded-commutative derivation which restricts to a \(\CI\)-derivation of \(\A_0.\) \end{proof} \begin{definition} Let \(\Rc=l(\A)\) be an object of \(d\Cart_{\CI}\) corresponding to \({\A\in \sfdg\CI\Alg.}\) Then we define the cotangent complex of \(\Rc\) as the left derived functor of the functor of K\"{a}hler differentials (Definition \ref{def:KD}):

-Here \(\ol{\A}\) stands for the canonical augmentation ideal of Definition \ref{def:aug_ideal_Fermat}, or equivalently for the kernel of the origin.
-This definition then immediately gives a presheaf on \(d\Cart.\) \end{definition} Clearly, Definition \ref{def:dif_forms} and its homotopy invariance allows us to define sheaves of differential forms on the whole higher sheaf topos \(\Sh(d\Cart).\) Moreover, \(\Omega^*\) is naturally a sheaf on \(d\Cart\) and hence taking the derived mapping space into \(\Omega^*\) defines a differential forms on \(\Sh(d\Cart)\).
-By abuse of notation we will now denote by \(\Omega^*\) this derived (i.e. sheafified) version of \(\Omega^*\).
+This definition then immediately gives a presheaf on \(d\Cart_{\CI}.\) Note that because the site \(d\Cart_{\CI}\) consists of cofibrant objects the total left derived functor in formula \eqref{eq:forms} is actually not needed.
+The object \(L_\Rc\) actually coincides with the complex of K\"{a}hler differentials \(\Omega^1_K\Rc.\) \end{definition} \begin{construction} Clearly, Definition \ref{def:dif_forms} and its homotopy invariance allows us to define sheaves of differential forms for any object in the higher sheaf topos \(\Sh(d\Cart_{\CI})\) (see Definition~\ref{def:sheaves}).
+Indeed, we can just apply the symmetric algebra functor to the functor \(L_\Rc\) shifted by \(-1\) thus obtaining the presheaf \(\Omega^*.\) Taking the derived mapping space into \(\Omega^*\) defines a sheaf of differential forms on \(\Sh(d\Cart_{\CI})\).
+Thus the result is the \emph{de Rham complex of stacks}:

+\end{construction} The construction above is a direct extension of a specialization of the definition given by Pridham in \cite[Definition 1.4]{pridham2018outline} for the \emph{superdegree zero case}, i.e. for super NQ manifolds with function algebras consisting only of even elements.
 Now we define the Deligne complex.
-For a reference on the ordinary Deligne complex and its relation to classical differential cohomology, see~\cite[\S 7.3]{amabel2021differential}. \begin{definition} Denote by \(\Z\) the locally constant sheaf of \(\Z\)-valued functions on \(d\Cart.\) For \(k\ge 1\) consider a complex of sheaves:
+For a reference on the ordinary Deligne complex and its relation to classical differential cohomology, see~\cite[\S 7.3]{amabel2021differential}. \begin{definition}[Deligne complex] Denote by \(\Z\) the locally constant sheaf of \(\Z\)-valued functions on~\(d\Cart_{\CI}.\) For \(k\ge 1\) consider a complex of sheaves of chain complexes (i.e. a sheaf bicomplex):